 Project LUNI is a non-profit organisation which focuses on rehoming and caring of street cats in Singapore since 2016.
 We focus on four pillars:

-We always encourage adoption in pairs or to adopt single kittens into a single house hold as they are much happier together - they can play, groom and cuddle each other, especially when the humans are not at home.
+Our kittens should be adopted in pairs as they are much happier together - they can play, groom and cuddle each other, especially when the humans are not at home.
 2 cats are actually LESS work than one!
 If you are interested in adopting one alone - check out our amazing adult cats we have up for adoption.

 Responsible feeding means feeding on paper plates and clean the area after feeding.
 If you don't do so it will attract cockroaches, ants and rats.
 It is highly likely that people start complaining about that and call pest control which can lead to the culling of the cats.